Designing a Shared Use, Incubator, or Commissary Kitchen

-Here’s the thing.
-If you don’t get the design right in the early stages, things are likely to get very costly down the road.
 You don’t want to get your shiny kitchen built, only to be told by the health department that you need to dig up the floor to put in a floor sink, for example.
-Or if you don’t plan for enough electrical capacity to simultaneously run walk-in refrigerators, fryers, combination ovens, vent hoods, and dishwashers, you may not be able to to support multiple tenants at all.
+Or if you don’t plan for enough electrical capacity to simultaneously run walk-in refrigerators, fryers, combination ovens, vent hoods, and dishwashers, you may not be able to support multiple tenants at all.

 What to Consider When Designing a Shared-use Kitchen

-Define the Goals of Your Shared Kitchen
+First, Define the Goals of Your Shared Kitchen

 • What do you want to achieve with your kitchen?

-• Who is it for?
+• Who is your kitchen for?

 • How many tenants will you accommodate?

 Working with a design firm that understands what goes into designing and building out a professional kitchen will help you whittle down your ideas and ambitions to a realistic list.
-Inevitably, there will be compromises so it’s important to fully answer these questions before you spend any money on construction or equipment.
+Inevitably, there will be compromises so it’s important to fully answer these questions before you spend any money on construction or commercial cooking equipment.

 Set a Working Budget